 - Measuring tape

-- If you’re not happy with your ice cream container’s rim color, use a spray paint to color it as preferred.
-I thought the original gray color won’t be a good fit for my fabric so I painted the rim in black.
+- If you’re not happy with the color of your ice cream container, use a spray paint to color it as preferred before proceeding to cover in fabric.
+I thought the original gray color won’t be a good fit for my fabric and the flowers I was gonna plant, so I painted the rim black.
+Just the rim, no need to cover the entire container in paint as it will all be covered in fabric.

-- Measure all around your container and from top to under bottom, going a few inches over middle of the bottom.
+- Measure around your container and from top to bottom, continuing a couple inches to the middle of the bottom.

-- If you’re using spray adhesive, spray the container all around and just place the fabric on, smoothing out.
-If you’re using fabric adhesive as I did, just place some of the adhesive in key points.
+- If you’re using spray adhesive, spray the container around and place the fabric on, smoothing out as you go.
+If you’re using fabric adhesive as I did, just place some of the adhesive in key points like corners and middles.
 Start on a side, glue the fabric on, leave to dry.
+Work in small sections and smooth out the fabric as much as possible

-- Place some adhesive all around the inside of the rim and glue the fabric all around.
-Use a tool to slightly push the fabric towards the rim, but making sure it still stays inside of the rim.
+- Place some adhesive around the inside of the rim and glue the fabric on.
+Use a tool to gently push the fabric, but making sure it stays out inside the rim.

 - Leave to dry.

-- Next open up the fabric and place some adhesive on the edges and on the bottom of the container.
+- Next open up the fabric and place some adhesive to the edges and to the bottom of the container.
 Smooth out the fabric.

 - Place some adhesive in between fabric layers at the bottom to glue it all in place.